Pricing and hedging of SOFR derivatives: Trading Strategies with SOFR Futures

 \subsection{Futures Trading Strategies for Collateralized Contracts}

+We assume that the underlying probability space $(\Omega , \mathcal{F}, \mathbb{F},\mathbb{P})$ is given and the filtration $\mathbb{F}$ satisfies the usual conditions of right-continuity and $\mathbb{P}$-completeness.
 Let a semimartingale $f=(f^1,f^2,\dots ,f^m)$ represent a given family of futures prices.
 A \textit{futures trading strategy} (or, simply, \textit{futures portfolio}) is a process $\varphi=(\varphi^0,\varphi^1,\dots , \varphi^m)$ where the processes $\varphi^k, k=0,1,\dots ,m$ are $\bff$-adapted.
-Consider a collateral process $C$ where $C>0$ means that collateral is received by a bank and can be used for trading (that is, we work under the fairly common postulate of rehypothecation) whereas $C<0$ means that a bank is the collateral pledger.
-By convention, we set $C_{0-}=0$.
-We denote by $r^c$ the interest rate paid on collateral amount (margin account) so that remuneration of collateral amount $C_t$ over time period $[t,t+dt]$ is given by $-r_t^c C_t\, dt$, as seen from the bank's perspective.
-We will sometimes assume that $r^c=r^e$ but, of course, other conventions for remuneration of collateral are possible.
+Consider a collateral process $C$ where $C_t>0$ means that the collateral amount is held at time $t$ by a bank and can be used for trading (that is, we work here under the fairly common postulate of rehypothecation) whereas $C_t<0$ means that a bank is the collateral pledger at time $t$.
+Recall that $r^c$ is the interest rate paid on the margin account so that the remuneration of the collateral amount $C_t$ over infinitesimal time period $[t,t+dt]$ is given by $-r_t^c C_t\, dt$, as seen from the bank's perspective.

-Finally, we henceforth denote by $\Bhh$ the process satisfying $d\Bhh_t=\rhh_t \Bhh_t\, dt$ with $\Bhh_0=1$ where $\rhh$ represents the \emph{hedge funding rate}.
-Hence $\Bhh$ can be any of the processes $B^s, B^e$ or $B^u$, their combination or some other stochastic process, depending on a particular manner in which the cash component of a hedge for a given trade is funded by a bank.
+We henceforth denote by $\Bhh$ the process satisfying $d\Bhh_t=\rhh_t \Bhh_t\, dt$ with $\Bhh_0=1$ where the $\bff$-adapted process $\rhh$ represents the \emph{hedge funding rate}.
+Hence $\Bhh$ can be any of the processes $B^s, B^e$ or $B^u$, their combination or some other stochastic process, depending on a particular manner in which the cash component of a hedge for a trade under consideration is funded by a bank.
+Then we have the following definition of a self-financing collateralized futures portfolio.
+Notice that equality \eqref{eq3.1} relies on the well known feature of futures contract that they have null value at any time $t$, whereas equality \eqref{eq3.2} can be easily justified by considering first a discrete-time setup or examining the case of piecewise constant hedge ratios $\varphi^{i}$ for $i=1,2,\dots ,m$.
+For more comprehensive versions of self-financing conditions \eqref{eq3.1}--\eqref{eq3.2}, the interested reader is referred to, e.g., \cite{BCR2018,BR2015,BBFPR2022,BP2014,NR2018}.